PerfectXL/PerfectXL-Rubberduck/README.md

 Packaging the software
 ----------------------

-If you want to install this program yourself, you can find a batch script to build and package the software at [https://github.com/PerfectXL/PerfectXL-Rubberduck/blob/develop/deploy/build-and-package.
-Cmd] (https://github.com/PerfectXL/PerfectXL-Rubberduck/blob/develop/deploy/build-and-package.cmd).
+If you want to install this program yourself, you can find a batch script to build and package the software at [https://github.com/PerfectXL/PerfectXL-Rubberduck/blob/develop/deploy/build-and-package.cmd](https://github.com/PerfectXL/PerfectXL-Rubberduck/blob/develop/deploy/build-and-package.cmd).
 This builds an setup program that you can run on a Windows device to install the software.

 License
 -------